araujo88/avalanche/README.md

 `paraview output/`

-In Paraview, choose "open files" and then selected the generated .vtk files.
+In Paraview, choose "open files" and then select the generated .vtk files.